Last Updated on February 16, 2023 by Lori Geurin

 - Healthy fats such as nut and seed butter, olive oil, and avocados

 - Unrefined whole grains, like quinoa, amaranth, millet, and wild rice (unless you’re strictly keto)

 6. Be aware of portion sizes.

 Chew your food slowly and savor the flavors.
-When you practice intermittent fasting regularly your body is better able to absorb the nutrients in your food.
+When you practice intermittent fasting regularly, your body can absorb the nutrients in your food better.
 So don’t worry about trying to eat more to make up for the meals you missed.
 It’s not necessary.
 Just make sure that what you eat is nutritious.

 7. Try Intermittent Fasting for at least 3 or 4 weeks.